Modafinil or Adrafinil? Here’s the Smarter Pick (and Why It Matters)

 🧠 Mechanism of Action

-Modafinil likely exerts its wake-promoting effects by inhibiting the dopamine transporter, thereby increasing extracellular dopamine levels in specific brain regions (FDA, 2007).
-It also affects orexin, glutamate, and GABA systems — although its exact mechanism is still not fully understood.
+Modafinil likely exerts its wake-promoting effects by inhibiting the dopamine transporter, which increases extracellular dopamine levels in specific brain regions (FDA, 2007).
+It also affects orexin, glutamate, and GABA systems, although its exact mechanism is still not fully understood.

 Adrafinil is metabolized in the liver into modafinil, but that extra metabolic step matters.
 Not only does it create greater variability in how people respond, but it also places more stress on the liver (Siwak et al., 2000).
 Additionally, the presence of inactive or partially active metabolites means the effects of adrafinil are less predictable and less efficient.